 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)

-●Basics topics (see "Patient information: Colon and rectal cancer (The Basics)")
+●Basics topics (see "Patient education: Colon and rectal cancer (The Basics)")

 SUMMARY AND RECOMMENDATIONS

-●Surgical resection is the only potentially curative option for patients with liver-isolated metastatic colorectal cancer.
+●Surgical resection is the only potentially curative option for patients with liver-isolated metastatic colorectal cancer (CRC).
 For appropriately selected patients with four or fewer metastases, five-year relapse-free survival rates average 30 percent; in at least four contemporary series, five-year overall survival rates are approximately 58 percent.
 (See 'Surgical resection' above.)

-The optimal selection of patients for resection is evolving.
-Since the criteria for potential liver directed therapies have been expanded, hepatic surgical consultation should be obtained for surgically-fit patients with apparently isolated liver metastases unless they fall into one of the following categories (see 'Patient selection' above):
+The optimal selection of patients for resection, particularly the utility of preoperative integrated positron emission tomography (PET)/computed tomography (CT), is evolving.
+Since the criteria for potential liver-directed therapies have been expanded, hepatic surgical consultation should be obtained for surgically-fit patients with apparently isolated liver metastases unless they fall into one of the following categories (see 'Patient selection' above):

 •Radiographic evidence of involvement of the common hepatic artery, common hepatic or common bile duct, or main portal vein